MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 lab:
   title: Explore Azure Cosmos DB
   module: Explore fundamentals of Azure Cosmos DB
-  description: You've seen how to create and query JSON entities in a Cosmos DB database by using the data explorer interface in the Azure portal.
-In a real scenario, an application developer would use one of the many programming language specific software development kits (SDKs) to call the NoSQL API and work with data in the database.
+  description: In this lab, you'll provision an Azure Cosmos DB account, create a database and container, and add and query JSON items using the Azure portal's data explorer.
+You'll gain hands-on experience with NoSQL data storage and learn how to retrieve data using Cosmos DB's SQL-like query language.
-  duration: 60 minutes
+  duration: 30 minutes
   level: 300
   islab: true
   primarytopics: